-1. Display the right profile picture
+1. Choose the right profile picture

-2. Write an enticing headline
+2. Write a bold and confident headline

-4. Highlight your relevant skills
+4. Highlight your skills to show up in search

 5. Showcase your passion for learning